-When Instagram launched Reels in 2020, one question arose for many marketers and content creators: Which platform should I use?
+When Instagram launched Reels in 2020, one question arose for many marketers and content creators: Should I start focusing on this instead of TikTok?

-Despite the many similarities between the two platforms and the obvious fact that Instagram developed Reels to compete directly with TikTok, there are notable differences to consider.
-Today, we’re taking a look at the functionality of each platform, analyzing the ways they differ, and making a recommendation for which platform to prioritize in your own content strategy.
+But exactly how similar is Reels to TikTok?
+Today, we’ll take a look at the functionality of each platform, analyzing the ways they differ, and making a recommendation for which platform to prioritize in your own content strategy.

 First, the differences.